popescu-af/intent-recognizer/README.md

 Note: although it would be expected that the advanced recognizer would handle natural language better, given the present training data and feature vector definitions, the results are over fit to the (small) training set.
-That's why the results are not satisfactory.
-By spending a few hours on increasing the training set and including more keywords in the bag of words, better results could be achieved.
+That's why the results are not as good as they could be.
+By spending a few hours on increasing the training set and including more keywords in the bag of words, far better results could be achieved.

 To train the neural network
 ```bash